Sammyjo20/laravel-veevalidate/README.md

 ### Using it from with Axios
 To use the error handler with Axios, you will need to place the handleError method inside of the catch() block of the Axios promise.

 The first parameter you must provide is the VeeValidate instance you would like to use.
 It's recommended to use the global directive ($validator).
 The second parameter is the response callback which Axios provides.
-You may also provide a third a fouth parameter, third for custom field mapping and fourth for options.
-See "Custom field mapping" and "Options" for more information.
 ```javascript
 axios(...)
     .catch(error_response => {